 The Ward is situated in the heart of Kindwitwi Village, just behind the tree where Village meetings take place, so the residents are still very much a part of the community and love participating in daily village life.

 Each resident has their own private room and as part of funding from FRRTL all their meals are provided.

 The Polack Dispensary

 The Polack Dispensary is a large building situated in the centre of the Village.
 This building was constructed by the staff and students of the International School of Tanganyika (IST), under the auspices of Mike Maybury, William Powell and Charlie Woolman.
 It was named after Ernest Polack, the first principal of the Upper School.
 Initially, the Dispensary was primarily dispensing the drugs used to treat leprosy.
 Over the years, it has grown in size, now treats many other ailments and features a Mother and Baby Clinic.
 Medicines are free and many people come from the surrounding areas to be treated.
-The Tanzanian government, with whom the Care Centre cooperates closely, provides the drugs and funds some of the dispensary health-care workers.
+The building was handed over to the Tanzanian government in 2019.
+The government now provides the drugs and funds the dispensary health-care workers.

 Kindwitwi has the only pre-school kindergarten in the whole district, and is currently expanding thanks to donations from the International School of Tanganyika.
-It is staffed by two teachers whose training was paid for by RLT.
-All Kindwitwi children then progress to primary education at schools in the neighbouring villages of Nyanda or Katundu
+We paid for the two training of the two teachers.
+All Kindwitwi children then progress to primary education at schools in the neighbouring villages of Nyanda or Katundu.

 Via FRRTL, the Rufiji Leprosy Trust provides support for gifted students from leprosy affected or very poor families to continue with their secondary or tertiary education.